Buy a Life Insurance Plan in a few clicks

 Understanding the term insurance terminology is essential for making the right decisions about policy selection, maximizing benefits, and ensuring financial protection for loved ones.

-If you are considering purchasing term insurance, understanding the terms related to term insurance should be your top priority.
-Knowledge of terminology used in insurance premiums will clarify doubts and help you select the best plans.
+If you are considering purchasing such a plan, understanding key term insurance terms should be your top priority.
+Knowledge regarding these term insurance terms will clarify doubts and help you select the best plans.

 The policyholder is the person or entity that owns the insurance policy.
 This individual or organization is responsible for paying the premiums and has the authority to make changes to the policy.
 They are the contractual party with the insurance company.

-The sum assured is the amount your beneficiaries will get from the insurance company if the policyholder passes away during the policy term.
+The sum assured is the amount beneficiaries will get from the insurance company if the policyholder passes away during the policy term.
 This financial safety net ensures your loved ones’ financial stability in your absence.
+Let’s say you buy a ₹1 crore term insurance.
+In this case, your nominees will be eligible to receive the sum assured amount of ₹1 crore after your passing.

 The person whose life is covered under the term or life insurance policy is called life assured.
-In the event of their death during the policy term, the insurance company will pay the death benefit to the nominated beneficiaries.
+Confused about the difference between life assured and policyholder?
+Consider this example: if you buy a ₹2 crore term insurance to insure your spouse, they will be life assured.
+You will be termed the policyholder and responsible for premium payments.
+In the event of their death during the policy term, the insurance company will pay the death benefit.

 A nominee is a person you designate to receive the death benefit in case of your demise.
 It could be a family member, spouse, child, or anyone you trust to manage the funds responsibly.

-The death benefit is given to the nominee upon the policyholder’s death.
+The death benefit is the amount that is given to the nominee upon the policyholder’s death.
 It serves to replace the policyholder’s income and cover financial obligations.

 Riders are additional advantages that can be attached to your term insurance policy for extra coverage.
 Common riders include critical illness coverage, disability coverage and accidental death benefit.